youngd24/ThinClient/Wyse/7000/README.md

 ### Usage

 One of the metrics I was curious about was the power used by the unit, is it comparable to a Raspberry Pi or similar?
 I plugged the 7010 into a Sonoff S31 that has power monitoring on it and fed that data to Home Assistant to monitor.
 Data to come but from what I can tell it's on par with a Pi 4 in usage.

+The specs state that the 7010 consumes "under 9 watts" and that the 7020 is "under 10 watts".

 ## BIOS